-Pros And Cons Of Condo Versus Home Purchase
+Qualifying And Choosing A Condo Versus Single-Family Home Purchase

 Case Scenario Where A Lower Price Condo’s Housing Payment Is More Than A Higher Priced Single Family Home Payment

-Second home buyers often select to purchase condominiums over single family homes due to the security associated with a condo unit and due to the fact that the condo homeowners association does all the exterior maintenance including the common areas such as hallways, lobby, and exterior.
-They do not need to worry about a cat burglar in the middle of the night or having their neighbors check on their home every other day.
-Most condominium units are apartments and consists of multiple units back to back so there is a lot of traffic.
-If your condo neighbor sees anything out of the ordinary, they will most likely notify police or even you if you have made arrangements and told them times when you are not occupying your condo unit.
+Second-home buyers often select to purchase condominiums over single-family homes.
+This is due to the security associated with a condo unit.
+Another advantage of a condo versus home purchase is due to the fact that the condo homeowners association does all the exterior maintenance including the common areas such as hallways, lobby, and exterior.
+They do not need to worry about a cat burglar in the middle of the night.
+Or having their neighbors check on their home every other day.
+Most condominium units are apartments and consist of multiple units back to back so there is a lot of traffic.

 Disadvantages Of Condo Ownership